findologic/simple-integration/README.md

 For more information check out the [⚙ Findologic API spec](https://service.findologic.com/ps/centralized-frontend/spec/) ️ and our [🤓 developer hub](https://www.findologic.com/developers/).

-You can also check out [🎥 video recording of the demo integration on YouTube](https://youtu.be/d2-U3p6arm8).
+You can also check out a [🎥 video recording of the demo integration on YouTube](https://youtu.be/d2-U3p6arm8).

 ## Project setup